Company Liquidation in Russia

-If you need more information about the procedures for liquidating a company
+If you need more information about the procedures for liquidating a company, you may call our lawyers in Russia.

 The founders are obliged to notify the Unified State Register of Legal Entities from Russia as soon as the liquidation decision is taken.
 They also must appoint the liquidator who is the person who will help to apply the rules from the Civil Code during the entire liquidation process.
 A liquidation committee will take all the Board Members’ responsibilities and represent the company in court.